2001 Greyhound bus attack: Details of the attack

 A passenger named Carly Rinearson was sitting in the seat directly behind the driver and encountered Igrić numerous times in the hours before the attack.

 This guy approached me and asked me what time it was and then asked for my seat.
 When I refused he then went back to his seat at the back of the bus.
 Then an hour later he came up with a small knife or pocketknife and just reached around and slit the driver's throat.

 The bus rolled over with the driver's side on top; Igrić toppled through the windshield and died on impact.
 Six other people also died in the crash.
 The driver was able to crawl out the window and run about 200 yd up the highway to get help.
 The 39 passengers of the bus were all sleeping at the time and were all injured in various ways.

 Twenty-one passengers were treated at hospitals and released.
 Nine were hospitalized in stable condition, and three were in critical condition.

 Greyhound response

-Media attention to this event was intense, with suggestions of terrorist activity.
-The United States was on edge since only weeks before, the September 11 attacks had happened.
+Media attention to the attack was intense, with suggestions of terrorist activity.
+The United States was on edge, as the event happened less than a month after the September 11 attacks.
 A temporary nationwide shutdown of the Greyhound bus service was put into effect.

 No extra security measures were immediately taken in response to this incident.
 However, following a very similar incident almost a year later, Greyhound Lines installed partitions on most of its newer coaches that, even if forced open, would prevent someone from easily reaching the driver directly.